ronakmunjapara/Rebrandly-URL-Shortener/README.md

 1. **Creating Short URLs**
-   - To create a short URL, click on the "New Link" button on your dashboard.
    - Enter the original URL you want to shorten.
    - Customize the short URL slug if desired.
-   - Click "Save" to generate your short URL.
+   - Click "Shorten" to generate your short URL.

 ## Features